Mazhar-Kakar/mazhar-kakar/README.md

 ### **Let's Connect**

-Actively seeking **Data Engineering Internships**.
-I enjoy sharing my learning journey and project builds on GitHub.
-Let’s connect to discuss data architecture, mentoring, or collaboration.
+Actively looking for a **Data Engineering Internship** — available for full-time, long-duration roles.
+I share my projects and learning here on GitHub — open to connecting on data architecture, mentoring, or collaboration.